GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 For white noise sources, the waveform is randomly generated from a standard normal distribution.
 To adjust the gain relevantly, some speech signal as well as a target #acr("SNR") value can be provided.
-This allowed for conducting experiments in the presence of adversarial noise sources and controlling precisely the #acr("SNR") parameter.
+This allows for conducting experiments in the presence of adversarial noise sources and controlling precisely the #acr("SNR") parameter.

 Speech sources pull their signal from the _LibriSpeech_ @panayotov_librispeech_2015 dataset.
 The latter is an #acr("ASR") corpus of 1000 hours worth of audiobooks, sampled at 16 kHz.
-Each time a speech source is required to produce a signal, a random sample is pulled from _LibriSpeech_ and outputted.
+Each time a speech source is required to produce a signal, a random sample is pulled from _LibriSpeech_ and output.

 *Microphone Arrays*